Let’s face it, parenting today takes work.

 The last thing any parent, especially a lazy one, wants to do after putting the kids to bed is clean the house.

-Lazy parenting is NOT uninvolved parenting; it’s actually the opposite.
+Lazy parenting is NOT uninvolved parenting!
+In fact, in the beginning it’s actually the opposite.
 Anticipate your child’s needs, and provide the tools to develop independence, imagination, and critical-thinking skills, on their own.
+Once you have established the new family culture of independence though, you can then choose when to be involved and how much.

 But quality time doesn’t have to mean all of your time.